Posted 6 February 2025

 Donate to ACCTMTH and support the clinicians' group within ASTMH, which includes civilian, military and governmental experts in travelers' health, tropical infection and tropical disease.

 The Clinical Group will be funding selected in-person student-led tropical medicine events.
 These events may include film viewings, career talks, or other activities that introduce ASTMH and tropical medicine to trainees.
-Funds of up to US$200.00 will be provided on a reimbursement basis to selected proposals.
+Funds up to $200 US will be provided on a reimbursement basis to selected proposals.

-Interested parties may send a 1-2 page proposal to Buffy Finn ([email protected]), cc-ing Clinical Group President Dr Kyle Petersen ([email protected]), at least 1 month prior to the event.
+Interested parties may send a 1-2 page proposal to Buffy Finn, cc-ing Clinical Group President Dr. Henry Wu, at least one month prior to the event.

 Clinical Group Newsletters